What Is Scaffolding?

-Scaffolding is a temporary rigid structure having still, bamboo or timber platforms raised up with increasing the building height.
-It enables the mason work at different stages of a building and takes up the materials for the immediate use at various heights.
+Scaffolding is a temporary rigid structure having still, bamboo, or timber platforms raised up with increasing the building height.
+It enables the mason to work at different stages of a building and takes up the materials for immediate use at various heights.
 Different types of scaffolding are used depending upon the types of construction.

 1. Standard: It is a vertical member supported on the ground.

-2. Ledgers: Ledgers are the longitudinal horizontal members connected with standards.
+2. Ledgers: Ledgers are longitudinal horizontal members connected with standards.

 3. Braces: Braces are the diagonal members that are connected with standards to stiffen the structure.

-8. Toe Board: It is a long horizontal board of wood used at the different working level.
+8. Toe Board: It is a long horizontal board of wood used at different working levels.